theMyle/python_file_sorter/README.md

  v3.0 - Date: 1/12/2024   || Python Version: [3.12.1] (Current).

 ## What is PySorter ##
 PySorter is a simple simple CLI app that sorts your files.

-## How it Works ##
+## How does it work ##

-1. First, choose a directory where you want files to be sorted.
-2. Scans the files in that directory.
+1. It scans for files in your chosen directory.
-4. Create subfolders for each identified file extension, such as .docx and .pdf.
+1. It then creates subfolders for each identified file extension, such as .docx and .pdf.
-5. Moves the files to their respective folders.
+1. Moves the files to their appropriate folders.